jurvis/jurvis-portfolio/README.md

 # My Personal Portfolio

-The code used for my portfolio located: http://jurvis.co/work/
+The code used for my old portfolio located at: http://jurv.is/legacy

 ## Setting Up
 Run this on htdocs with MAMP as you'll be needing it to view TypeKit Fonts